gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 #### Configuration options

 The application reload middleware does not require any configuration parameters.
-However, there are optional parameters that can be used if the project structure differs from standard Fiori elements projects.
+However, there are optional parameters that can be used if the project structure differs from standard SAP Fiori projects.

 #### path

 - `<string>` (default: `webapp`)
 Path that is to be watched.
-By default the standard UI5 `webapp` folder is used
+By default the standard SAPUI5 `webapp` folder is used

 #### ext